PrevailUgah/HealthFirst/README.md

 In many underserved and rural areas across Nigeria, Primary Healthcare Centers (PHCs) still rely entirely on paper registers and manual logbooks.
 This structural digital divide leads to severe consequences: fragmented or lost patient histories, critical medication stockouts, and a total lack of real-time data for regional health authorities to respond to localized disease trends.

-PHC Care & Stock Tracker is a lightweight, purpose-built, and offline-first digital prototype designed to bridge this gap.
+HealthFirst is a lightweight, purpose-built, and offline-first digital prototype designed to bridge this gap.
 It empowers frontline healthcare workers to register patient check-ins and dispense medications while automatically tracking local pharmacy inventory levels—completely independent of an internet connection.

 This project was developed as a technical solution for the AIMS SDGs Innovation Challenge, directly addressing SDG 3: Good Health and Well-Being.